sliwkr/notes/linux.md

-git push origin tag tagname  # push the tag to remote git tag --delete tagname  # remove a wrong tag locally git push --delete origin tagname  # remove a wrong tag on remote
+git push origin tag tagname  # push the tag to remote git tag --delete tagname  # remove a wrong tag locally git push --delete origin tagname  # remove a wrong tag on remote git fetch --tags  # get a list of tags from remote git tag  # list tags on local
 ```

 #### Compare feature branch $HEAD with a common ancestor of the master and feature branch